 All fixed assets individually costing less than H5,000 are fully depreciated in the year of purchase.

-The carrying amounts of assets are reviewed at each balance sheet date if there is any indication of impairment based on internal / external factors.
+The carrying amounts of assets are reviewed at each balance sheet date if there is any indication of impairment based on internal/ external factors.
 An impairment loss is recognised wherever the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount is the greater of the assets net selling price and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and risks specific to the asset.
 After impairment, depreciation is provided on the revised carrying amount of the asset over its remaining useful life.
+An impairment loss is only reversed to the extent that the asset’s carrying amount does not exceed the carrying amount that would have been determined if no impairment loss has previously been recognized.

 Foreign currency transactions are recorded at the rates of exchange prevailing on the date of the transaction.
 Exchange differences, if any arising out of transactions settled during the year are recognised in the statement of Profit and Loss Account.